vpon-data/data-sdk/docs/DebugMode.md

 The above error messages indicate that the device is not connected to the network or the network is not stable.

-If some errors keep unsolved, App publishers can collect all the messages that start with [VponData] in developer console, and then send the messages to Vpon Contact: datasdk.support<span>@vpon.com for further supports.
+If some errors keep unsolved, App publishers can collect all the messages that start with [VponData] in the developer console, and then send the messages to Vpon Contact: datasdk.support<span>@vpon.com for further supports.